IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/inventory_manager.md

 | getItems() | table | Returns the contents of the players inventory |

 ##Changelog/Trivia
+0.5.2b
+Fixed a bug, that the inventory manager does not drop the contents.

 0.5b
 Added the Inventory Manager and Memory Card